grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can *anyone* my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's an examination of my youthful relationship with the original *World of Darkness*.
 The comparison might seem unfair, and it probably is, but I still believe better things are possible.
 I believe that, if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

-As I wrote this review I came to the reckon that there are, obviously, five core elements to any urban fantasy roleplaying game:

 ## The review itself

-So, where to begin? *Curseborne* is about 400 pages which is on the shorter length for an *Onyx Path* core book, but it's dense, including five big splats, about thirty sub-splats and 3-4 magic systems.
-That's a lot, so divide and conquer: let us first ask, what is an urban fantasy
+So, where to begin? *Curseborne* is about 400 pages, which is probably short for an *Onyx Path* core book.
+But it's dense, including five big splats, about thirty sub-splats and 3-4 magic systems.
+I've always found reviews that just go from page to page aren't particularly enlightening.
+Better to divide and conquer and address the core elements of the setting individually.

+But what are the core elements?
+Here is my reckon:

 1. Monsters
 2. Dark World